innolitics/rdm/rdm/init_files/documents/software_plan.md

 The **System and Software Architecture Diagrams** document, which is requested in the FDA's 2021 "Content of Premarket Submissions for Device Software Functions" draft guidance, is included as a section in the SDS.

 The **Software Development and Maintenance Record** records a list of change requests and problem reports addressed within a particular release.
 It also records all of the implemented changes and their verification via code reviews in the release.
 Finally, it lists all known anomalies present in the release.
-This document is generated from records extracted from GitHub merge requests and issues that are created during several activities, but most especially the [Pull Request Review activity](#issue---pull-request-review).
+This document is generated from records extracted from GitHub pull requests and issues that are created during several activities, but most especially the [Pull Request Review activity](#issue---pull-request-review).
 The document is reviewed by the project lead during the [Release Verification activity](#release---final-verification).

 The **Revision Level History** records the major changes made in each version of the software.
 This document should be written iteratively during [Issue Implementation](#issue---implementation) the The document is reviewed by the project lead during the [Release Verification activity](#release---final-verification).